leafo/lapis/docs/reference.md

 `--tup` -- generates `Tupfile` and `Tuprules.tup` for use with [Tup](http://gittup.org/tup/) build system.
 The rules file contains a rule for building MoonScript files to Lua.

+`--lua` -- generates a skeleton Lua app instead of MoonScript.

 ### `lapis server`